Binary-Gecko/ekoparty2025_challenge/README.md

 Tip: you can use AI to help you, if you wish.

 ## Expected solutions:
--Execute a Calculator/Notepad
+- Execute a Calculator/Notepad
--Python code only (without using external libraries) -Working on Windows 10 and/or Windows 11
+- Python code only (without using external libraries)
+- Working on Windows 10 and/or Windows 11